Mglt-b/SW-WikiFandom-data-parser/readme.md

 ## Data Organization

 The downloaded images are organized into folders by element, under the main folder `SummonersWarMonsters`.
-Each element folder contains the corresponding monsters' images and a `list{element}.txt` file that lists the names of the downloaded images.
+Each element folder contains the corresponding monsters' images.

 Example of folder structure: